 true or change the port of the REST API in the parameter

-After restarting your application, you can access the REST API on
+After restarting the application, access the REST API on

 By default, gRPC is enabled on port

-~/.gaia/config/app.toml file, you can make changes in the gRPC section.
+~/.gaia/config/app.toml file is where changes can be made in the gRPC section.
 To disable the gRPC endpoint, set

 false.
 To change the port, use the